 We’ve established the importance of purchase intent in your marketing.
-Now let’s talk about how to put purchase intent in your marketing funnel effectively.
+Now, let’s talk about how to put purchase intent in your marketing funnel effectively.

-Below I go over each of these strategies and how they can benefit your marketing campaign.
+Below, we go over each of these strategies and how they can benefit your marketing campaign.

 If you want to take a backseat and leave analyzing intent data to the professionals, then investing in a third-party vendor that analyzes intent data may be the route to go.

 An intent data provider is a platform that captures intent data information previously discussed in this article.
-They do this by scouring the internet, looking on message boards, product reviews, product comparisons, and more.
+They do this by scouring the internet, looking at message boards, product reviews, product comparisons, and more.

 Using an Intent Data Provider gives you the opportunity you didn’t have before by presenting you with these potential customers on a silver platter.

 Utilizing innovative ad tools like Google Ads and Facebook Ads, you can target these consumers with your ad campaigns.
-This is an effective method because it reminds them you exist and targets customers who have already shown interest in your product or service.
+This is effective because it reminds them you exist and targets customers who have already shown interest in your product or service.

 But if they spent quite a bit of time on a product review page, a price page, or a sales page, that tells you they will be more likely to purchase so that you can target them with a product ad.

 They base this off the data collected of the number of consumers who searched for “red high heels,” and that search resulted in a purchase of said high heels.

-The type of content you put these keywords in is just as important than the keywords themselves.
+The type of content you put these keywords in is just as important as the keywords themselves.
 This is why how-tos, tutorials, production comparisons, and product reviews are so popular and highly competitive.
-If someone is searching the price of a specific kind of product, it’s a clear indicator that they are in the market to buy this product.
+If someone is searching for the price of a specific kind of product, it’s a clear indicator that they are in the market to buy this product.

 Below is a more detailed look into how to target customers in this way.

 A customer with high purchase intent is actively seeking to purchase a specific product or service.
-More times than not, they just need to be guided on which one to go with.
+They need to be guided on which one to go with.

-Writing information-rich detailed product reviews is one of the best ways to target high intent buyers.
+Writing information-rich detailed product reviews is one of the best ways to target high-intent buyers.
 These customers are very low on the marketing funnel, and all you need to do is present them with the solution they’re already decided to buy.

 You can use product reviews to guide them to purchase from you instead of your competitors.

 They already know the kind of product or service they’re looking for.
-Now they just need the extra details and answers to their questions to make that purchasing decision.
+Now they need the extra details and answers to their questions to make that purchasing decision.